3 eggs, at room temperature

 - Place eggs in a pot of cool water.
 Bring to the boil, and once boiling cover the saucepan with a lid and turn the heat off.
 Leave for 12 minutes.
 Then drain, and refresh whole eggs in cold water, to stop cooking process.
 Set aside.

 - Put the onion, garlic, chillies, ginger, turmeric and tomato paste into a blender or food processor to make a paste.
 Use 2-3 tablespoons water to thin the paste if too thick.

 - Heat the oil in a large, heavy-based saucepan.
 Add the paste and fry gently on a low heat for about 5 minutes until the paste is dry and aromatic.
-Add the lemon zest, tofu and mushrooms, and a fry until the tofu has heated through and coloured.
-Add the Sanitarium So Good Unsweetened Coconut milk and vegetable stock and bring slowly to the boil.
+Add the lemon zest, tofu, mushrooms, green beans and broccoli, and a fry until the tofu has heated through and coloured.
+Add the Sanitarium So Good Soy Regular milk and vegetable stock and bring slowly to the boil.
 Simmer gently for 5 minutes.
 Season to taste.

 - To serve, divide the drained noodles into each of six deep, warmed soup bowls.
 Ladle the broth, and tofu evenly among the bowls, top with bean shoots, half a hardboiled egg and thinly sliced spring onions and serve immediately with optional lime wedges to squeeze over.

 Saturated Fat (g)2

 Dietary Fibre (g)10.7